wingkinl/building-sunlight-simulator/README_en.md

 **Building Sunlight Simulator** is a web-based tool for architectural planning and sunlight simulation.

 It allows users to draw building outlines directly over a floor plan image (JPG/PNG) in the browser, instantly generating a 3D scene.
 By combining precise geographical coordinates with solar trajectory algorithms, it performs accurate sunlight and shadow analysis for target buildings.
 The project is purely frontend-based, has no backend dependencies, and supports offline usage.

+This repository builds on the original project by <a href="https://github.com/SeanWong17">SeanWong17</a>, with ongoing maintenance and feature extensions by <a href="https://github.com/wingkinl">wingkinl</a>.

+---

+## 🆕 Additions In This Fork

+1. Support for custom split ratios when dividing a building into apartments.
+2. Support for Free Draw apartment cutting.
+3. Heatmap rendering across all feasible building facades, not just a single side.
+4. A more compact layout with responsive behavior for mobile devices.

 ---